Course Descriptions and Registration

 FCS EXPLORATION(Fee$) This course provides students with the opportunity to develop essential skills in the various career pathways related to Family and Consumer Sciences (FCS).
 Students will explore and cultivate skills in food and nutrition sciences, childcare, interior design, clothing and textile construction, fashion design and merchandising, consumerism, entrepreneurship, family relationships, personal responsibility, and career and job-related tasks.

-GUITAR BEGINNING- In this course students will develop their musical potential through studying the guitar.
+GUITAR BEGINNING(Fee$) - In this course students will develop their musical potential through studying the guitar.
 This includes reading music, creating a beautiful tone, building technical skills, and forming responsible rehearsal habits.
 Students will build their music vocabulary, their sensitivity in intonation, and their accuracy in playing rhythms.
-They will also strengthen their listening skills through analyzing and evaluating musical performances.
+They will also strengthen their listening skills through analyzing and evaluating musical performances. with a rental fee

-GUITAR INTERMEDIATE- Prerequisite for this class is Beginning Guitar.
+GUITAR INTERMEDIATE(Fee$) - Prerequisite for this class is Beginning Guitar.
 In this course, students will build on the skills learned in the beginning guitar class.
 They will continue to read more advanced music notation, build tone and technical skills, and rehearse in small and large groups with other guitar students.
-They will also strengthen their listening skills through analyzing and evaluating musical performances.
+They will also strengthen their listening skills through analyzing and evaluating musical performances. with a rental fee

-INTERMEDIATE TEAM FITNESS (Fee $) This course consists of developing fitness and skills.
+INTERMEDIATE TEAM FITNESS (Uniform Fee) This course consists of developing fitness and skills.
 Fitness involves push-ups, crunches, and a five-minute run daily.
 Students will also be required to take fitness tests up to four times during the duration of the class.
-The fitness tests include push-ups, set-ups, mile run, and pacer run.
+The fitness tests include push-ups, sit-ups, mile run, and pacer run.
 Students must improve each time they are tested.
 Skills that will be required are in the following sports: flag football, soccer, speedball, volleyball, basketball, track and field, and softball.

 PEER TUTOR The peer tutor program gives students the opportunity to form friendships with their classmates with disabilities, as well as help them with their classwork.
 The class aims to promote acceptance and appreciation of people with disabilities.
 This class requires teacher approval.
 Pick up an application from Mrs. Price (rm19) or Mrs. Tanner (rm 20)